-List the principal investigator or project coordinator, the lead institution/organization, full address, telephone, and e-mail.
-Include the role of the principal investigator or project coordinator in the project.
-The institution/organization the PI is associated with is considered the leading institution and will receive the grant funding.
+List the major professor as the principal investigator, the lead institution/organization, full address, telephone, and e-mail.
+Graduate students cannot be PIs on the project.
+The institution/organization the Major Professor (PI) is associated with is considered the leading institution and will receive the grant funding.